MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-files.md

 VMM supports virtual disks, .iso images, and custom resources as equivalent objects.
 Equivalent resources must be the same file type.

-You'll need to be an admin, delegated admin or self-service user to mark objects as equivalent.
+You'll need to be an admin, delegated admin, or self-service user to mark objects as equivalent.
 Delegated admins can mark on library shares within their scope.
 Self-service users can marks objects in their user role data path.

 1. Click **Library** > **Library servers**.
 1. For admins and delegated admins the **Library Server** column indicates the location of each resource.
 Self-services users should expand **Self Service User Content** > **Type** to sort library resources.
 1. Right-click the resources > **Mark Equivalent**.
-1. In **Equivalent Library Objects** type the family name and release value to create a new equivalent set, or click a family name to add to an existing set.
+1. In **Equivalent Library Objects**, type the family name and release value to create a new equivalent set, or click a family name to add to an existing set.
 Objects must have the same family name, release value, and namespace (automatically assigned by VMM) to be equivalent.

 ## Next steps